-My fields and areas of interest include Political Economy, Economic Development, Economies in Transition, Entrepreneurship and Public Policy, Cultural Economics, and the Economics of Revolution.
+My fields and areas of interest include Political Economy, Economic Development, Economies in Transition, Market Process Economics, Cultural Economics.

 Previously, I was a Visiting Assistant Professor of Economics, in the Economics Department at Denison University, in Granville, Ohio.
 At Denison I taught core courses in introductory economics, and elective courses in the economics of transition, and entrepreneurship and public policy.

 I served as a faculty member of the Philosophy Politics and Economics (PPE) program at Denison, and I am a firm believer that interdisciplinary approaches to teaching and research are key in advancing the goals of a liberal arts education.

 To promote economics, I advised the Denison Economics Club, helping the students organize their own intellectual events, and a Speaker Series designed to facilitate opportunities for the Denison students to compare and contrast theory and practice, and allow them to engage intellectually and collaborate with scholars, entrepreneurs, and local community leaders.

 In introductory courses, I use active learning pedagogical techniques, simulations, and exercises and applications to help students grasp the real-world relevance of economics, including, for example, the economics of everyday decision-making on allocating one’s time between preparing for an exam, and exercising at the gym, or deciding whether to compete for a job or start your own business, at the voting booth, in personal finance plans, etc.